 '''

+bv.set_block(0, v0)

+bv.set_block(1, v1)

+bv.set_block(2, v2)

+bv2 = BlockVector(2)

+bv2.set_block(0, v0)

+bv2.set_block(1, bv)

+nblocks

+number of blocks

+Type

+int

 brow_lengths

 1D-Array of size nblocks that specifies the length of each entry in the block vector

 Type

 numpy.ndarray

 undefined_brows

 A set of block indices for which the blocks are still None (i.e., the dimensions have not yet ben set).

 Operations with BlockVectors require all entries to be different than None.

 Type

 set

 Parameters

 nblocks (int) - The number of blocks in the BlockVector

 BlockVector.set_block(key, value)

 Set a block.
 The value can be a NumPy array or another BlockVector.

 Parameters

 • key (int) - This is the block index

 • value - This is the block.
 It can be a NumPy array or another BlockVector.

 BlockVector.get_block(key)

 Access a block.

 Parameters

-kev (int) - This is the block index
+key (int) - This is the block index

 Returns

 block - The block corresponding to the index key.

 Return type

 np.ndarray or BlockVector

 BlockVector.block_sizes(copy=True)

 Returns 1D-Array with sizes of individual blocks in this BlockVector

 BlockVector.get_block_size(ndx)

 BlockVector.is_block_defined(ndx)

 BlockVector.copyfrom(other)

 Copy entries of other vector into this vector

 Parameters

 other (BlockVector or numpy.ndarray) - vector to be copied to this BlockVector

 Return type

 None

+'''

+'''

 BlockVector.copyto(other)

 Copy entries of this BlockVector into other

 Parameters

-other (BlockVector or numpy.ndarray) -
+other(BlockVector or numpy.ndarray) -

 Return type

 None

 BlockVector.copy_structure()

 Returns a copy of the BlockVector structure filled with zeros

 BlockVector.set_blocks(blocks)

 Assigns vectors in blocks

-'''
+Parameters

 blocks (list) - list of numpy.ndarrays and/or BlockVectors

+Return type

 None

 BlockVector.pprint()

 Prints BlockVector in pretty format

 property BlockVector.nblocks

 Returns the number of blocks.

 property BlockVector.bshape

 Returns the number of blocks in this BlockVector in a tuple.

-property BlockVector.has\none
+property BlockVector.has_none

 Indicate if this BlockVector has any none entries.

 PyNumero NLP Interfaces

 NLP Interface

 class pyomo.contrib.pynumero.interfaces.nlp.NLP

+Bases: object

+constraint_names()

+Override this to provide string names for the constraints

+abstract constraints_lb()

+Returns vector of lower bounds for the constraints

+Return type

+vector-like

+abstract constraints_ub()

+Returns vector of upper bounds for the constraints

+Return type

+vector-like

-abstract constraints\lb()
+abstract create_new_vector(vector_type)

+Creates a vector of the appropriate length and structure as requested

+Parameters

+vector_type ({'primals', 'constraints', 'duals'}) - String identifying the ap-

+propriate vector to create.

+'''

-abstract constraints\ub()
+abstract evaluate\constraints(out=None)